Baah134/princebaah.github.io/README.md

 ## Potato Disease Classification
--Built and trained a CNN to detect potato blight diseases in plants -Achieved 98% test accuracy on training dataset and 97% on test data
+This project utilizes a Convolutional Neural Network (CNN) to classify potato blight diseases with high accuracy.
+By analyzing images of potato leaves, the model identifies symptoms of blight, demonstrating the potential of deep learning in agricultural diagnostics.
+This application highlights how AI can support sustainable farming by enabling early disease detection and prevention.

 [Click to view notebook](https://github.com/Baah134/Baah134/tree/main/Potato%20Disease%20Classification)